 Hire a WooCommerce developer in India now to customize your WooCommerce store!

 #2 Shipping methods & charges

-Your web developer may not remind you to add the various shipping methods and their respective charges that you may want to add to your customers’ bills.
+Your website builder may not remind you to add the various shipping methods and their respective charges that you may want to add to your customers’ bills.

 But you need to make sure that your website has all of this information and charges in place so that you don’t have to pay those charges from your pocket.

 Adding shipping methods and charges take only a few minutes.
 So don’t miss out on this essential item.

 You can easily add the shipping charges on Woocommerce, for which you need to log in to the admin panel of your website and go to the WooCommerce -> settings -> shipping -> and there you can define the shipping zones, shipping methods, and shipping charges.

 One of the most common mistakes people make is to not add taxes to the prices of the items in their store.

 When you launch your newly built eCommerce store, you must make sure that you have added an appropriate tax slab to be charged from your customers.

 The taxes can be defined on your eCommerce website from your admin panel WooCommerce -> settings -> General